Q&A

 The Constitution authorizes the president to make treaties, but the president must then submit them to the Senate for its approval by a two-thirds vote.
 The State Department formulates and implements the president’s foreign policy.
 Learn more about ambassadors, diplomatic history, and American embassies.

-READ ALSO: Is marriage a love or money?
+READ ALSO: Is Athens a clean city?

 How is foreign policy implemented?